SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Many other tools exist, and are currently under construction and will be loaded on the SWHAPPE repository on GitHub.

-Appendix B - A few tips on Github
+Appendix C - A few tips on Github
 =================================

 *Git* is a distributed version-control system for tracking changes in